Careers

 Skin to skin contact while feeding

-Skin to skin contact is a great opportunity for mums and dads to begin and develop close and loving relationships with their baby.
+There is a growing body of evidence that skin-to-skin contact after birth is a great opportunity for parents/carers to begin and develop close and loving relationships with their baby.

 • Regulates the baby’s heart rate and breathing, helping them to better adapt to life outside the womb.